leterDieu/Stellarity-mcoc/wiki/dev/docs/installation.md

     3. Drop downloaded **JAR** file into opened folder.

         !!! danger "Forge or Fabric?"
-            Downloaded FSEE jars support both loaders!
+            Downloaded Stellarity jars support both loaders!
 You don't have to look for a version supporting a specific loader!

     :tada:{ .mirror } **Congrats!
 Now you can explore the new, terrifying and absurdly rewarding End dimension!** :tada:

-    > Mod version loads data from FSEE into EVERY world you create, which means that you don't have to install it separately on each world of yours unlike Datapack version!
+    > Mod version loads data from Stellarity into EVERY world you create, which means that you don't have to install it separately on each world of yours unlike Datapack version!
     > *Mod compatibility is also probably a lot better, but I can't test every mod out there.*

 ## Installing on Servers